MT-CTF/capturetheflag/mods/ctf/ctf_map/map_maker/README.md

 (See [here](../../../other/treasurer/README.md) to understand the magic numbers)

 #### `initial_stuff`
-The `initial_stuff` are the items given to everyone when they (re)spawn.
+The `initial_stuff` are the items given to everyone at their (re)spawn.
 A pickaxe and a torch is promoted to be given in the maps `initial_stuff`.

 An example `initial_stuff` value that registers a stone pickaxe, 30 cobblestones and 5 torches is given below.